Kelvinmijaya/kelvin-web/README.md

 ## Intro
-This project is for my personal website and continuous playground where I can implement or conduct proofs of concept (POCs) for the latest technology.
-It covers both backend and frontend areas because I need to add more complexity to my POC. https://www.kelvinmijaya.com
+This project is for my personal website and playground where I can implement proofs of concept (POCs) for the latest technology.
+It covers both backend and frontend areas because I want to add more complexity to my POC. https://www.kelvinmijaya.com